-- \$50 per key for failure to return keys at check-out to replace cores and keys - \$25 hourly rate for cleaning charges for any areas left dirty average cleaning charges for students who leave without cleaning anything is 6 to 10 hours - \$40 for every hour a student stays past established housing deadlines (example: 5:00 p.m. the day following the last exam day of each semester) - \$25 hourly rate for cleaning and disposal for furniture/personal belongings that are left in the living area - \$100 disposal fee for each large piece of furniture left behind - \$100 minimum fine for damages to window screens - \$150 damaged mattress fee
+- \$50 per key for failure to return keys at check-out to replace cores and keys The student is responsible for paying for 2 keys and the core to be replaced totaling \$250.) - \$25 hourly rate for cleaning charges for any areas left dirty average cleaning charges for students who leave without cleaning anything is 6 to 10 hours - \$40 for every hour a student stays past established housing deadlines (example: 5:00 p.m. the day following the last exam day of each semester) - \$25 hourly rate for cleaning and disposal for furniture/personal belongings that are left in the living area - \$100 disposal fee for each large piece of furniture left behind - \$200 minimum fine for damages per window screen - \$150 damaged mattress fee